Frequently Asked Questions

 • It depends on how it’s used.

-Not all AI tools are appropriate for government workflows, especially when dealing with sensitive or protected information.
+Not all AI tools are appropriate for all workflows, especially when dealing with sensitive or protected information.

 That’s why responsible adoption includes: